Azure/azure-dev/cli/azd/docs/provision-state.md

 ### Running on CI/CD

-You can take advantage of `provision state` running on any continuous integration pipeline like GitHub or Azure DevOps
+You can take advantage of `provision state` for any continuous integration pipeline like GitHub or Azure DevOps.
+You don't need to create conditions to trigger `azd provision` based on updating infrastructure files, azd will automatically handle it.